What is employee retention?

-Employee retention is the organizational goal of keeping talented employees and reducing turnover by fostering a positive work atmosphere to promote engagement, showing appreciation to employees, and providing competitive pay and benefits and healthy work-life balance.
+The definition of Employee retention is termed as the organizational goal of keeping talented employees and reducing turnover by fostering a positive work atmosphere to promote engagement, showing appreciation to employees, and providing competitive pay and benefits and healthy work-life balance.
 Employers are particularly interested in retaining employees during periods of low unemployment and heightened competition for talent.

 High rates of employee turnover can harm organizations' ability to carry out their mission because of impairments to continuity, loss of institutional knowledge, and high costs of replacing departing workers.
 Diminished productivity and competitive advantage are among the biggest losses caused by employees leaving an organization.

 Employee departures can also lower morale and spur more employees to quit.
 Staff retention is also important to team building and cohesion in the workplace, so workers can come to trust and depend on each other.

 Another negative effect of turnover is the impact on customers, who can notice that they are dealing with a continual flow of different people.

 As we have taken a look at the definition of employee retention let's take a look at what causes employee retention, here are some reasons;

 - Health insurance

 These are thoughtful initiatives taken by organizations.
 However, what happens in those situations where employees feel like their well-being is not a priority?
 Further, what happens when the organization realizes that its employees aren’t taken proper care of.
 How does the organization find a remedy to resolve this?
 If ever employees feel the organization doesn’t care about their well-being, they simply leave.